Theta-Limited/OpenAthena-Legacy-Python/README.md

 ### parseImage.py

-[parseImage.py](./playground/parseImage.py) can perform automatic extraction and use of EXIF/XMP sensor information from drone photos.
+[parseImage.py](./src/parseImage.py) can perform automatic extraction and use of EXIF/XMP sensor information from drone photos.
 This allows for the automatic extraction and use of data including the aircraft camera's lat/lon, altitude, azimuth, and angle of declenation (theta).
 OpenAthena (if provided [terrain elevation data](./EIO_fetch_geotiff_example.md)) will extract and use these values automaticaly to find the location on the ground in the exact center of the image

 [![image of command line on MacOS, command python3 parseImage.py bartow.tif, output and prompting user for drone image filename](./assets/parseImage_interactive_example2.png)](drone_sensor_data_blurb.md)

 More info [**here**](drone_sensor_data_blurb.md)

-### geotiff_play.py
+### parseGeoTIFF.py

-Run python geotiff_play.py (while in the playground directory) for a demonstration of [geoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) [DEM](https://en.wikipedia.org/wiki/Digital_elevation_model) parsing.
-The file `Rome-30m-DEM.tif` is provided in the `playground` directory as an example.
+Run python parseGeoTIFF.py (while in the src directory) for a demonstration of [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) [DEM](https://en.wikipedia.org/wiki/Digital_elevation_model) parsing.
+The file `Rome-30m-DEM.tif` is provided in the `src` directory as an example.
 A DEM covering a customized area can be [easily obtained](./EIO_fetch_geotiff_example.md) using the python `elevation` API

 (counterintuitively, the x and y axis are backwards in the standard notation of a position via [latitude , longitude])